 A good strut mount contains rubber to provide insulation.
 If it is failing, the rubber has likely worn away, causing more vibration while you drive.

 The strut mounts are needed for insulating the metal parts.
-Without this insulation, you are going to hear noises, such as we talked about earlier, combined with a vibration that makes the drive unbearable.
+Without this insulation, you are going to hear noises like I talked about earlier, combined with a vibration that makes the drive unbearable.

 4. Steering Trouble

 In a few vehicles, the strut mount plays double duty and works as a steering pivot as well.
 If the mount fails in these cars, it’s going to affect the way the steering operates.